Chart Color Schemes

 Sebastopol - Redan displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Sebastopol - Redan's dwelling structures, as per the latest Census, consisted of 68.9% houses and 31.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
+In Sebastopol - Redan, as per the latest Census evaluation, 68.9% of dwellings were houses while 31.1% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
+This contrasts with Non-Metro Vic.'s figures of 85.6% houses and 14.5% other dwellings.
 Home ownership in Sebastopol - Redan stood at 29.0%, with mortgaged dwellings at 27.2% and rented ones at 43.8%.
 The median monthly mortgage repayment was $1,179, below Non-Metro Vic.'s average of $1,499.
-Median weekly rent in the area was $260, compared to Non-Metro Vic.'s $300.
+The median weekly rent in the area was $260, compared to Non-Metro Vic.'s $300.
 Nationally, Sebastopol - Redan's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing